Linda Gallagher

-Linda Gallagher (born April 19, 1957) is an American politician who served in the Kansas House of Representatives from the 23rd district from 2015 to 2019, until being defeated by Democrat Susan Ruiz.
+Linda Gallagher (born April 19, 1957) is an American politician and beauty pageant titleholder.
+She served in the Kansas House of Representatives from the 23rd district from 2015 to 2019, until being defeated by Democrat Susan Ruiz.

 She is the sister of Don Hineman who has served in the House since 2009, and was the Majority Leader in 2017–2018.
 They are both moderate Republicans.
 Their father, Kalo Hineman, also served in the Kansas House from 1979 until he was appointed to the Commodity Futures Trading Commission by Ronald Reagan in mid-term, 1981.